MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/offline.md

 The code snippet runs within the Service Worker whenever the browser makes a `fetch` request for this site.
 Within that event, there is a conditional statement that runs if the request is for an HTML file.
 The Service Worker checks to see if the file already exists in any cache \(using the `match()` method\).
 If the request exists in the cache, that cached result is returned.
 If not, a new `fetch` for that resource is run, a copy of the response is cached for later, and the response is returned.
 If the `fetch` fails because the network is unavailable, the offline page is returned from the cache.

-Every PWA is different and each likely has a unique caching strategy, these are just a simple introduction.
-Chances are your code looks much different, you may even have different caching strategies for different routes within the same application too!
+This simple introduction shows how to use caching in your progressive web app (PWA).
+Each PWA is different and may use different caching strategies.
+Your code may look different, and you may use different caching strategies for different routes within the same application.

 ## IndexedDB